-This Vote Center is at an easily identifiable location for the entire community and would serve central Hollister.
-It is a major traffic artery between Hwy 101 and the City of Hollister.
+This Vote Center is located at the Election Department and will be an easily identifiable location for the entire community and would serve all county voters.
+It is just off the main road that enters Hollister; Bay area commuters are highly familiar with the area.